Support Worker Jobs with Visa Sponsorship UK

 Support worker jobs can appear in adult social care, supported living, mental health services, learning disability support, residential care, home care, and community support.
 Job duties may include personal care, daily living support, safeguarding, medication prompts, mobility assistance, and care-plan documentation.

 The title can vary by employer.
 You may see support worker, care support worker, residential support worker, healthcare support worker, senior support worker, or supported living worker.
-Read the job description carefully so you understand the duties and whether the role fits the Skilled Worker or Health and Care route.
+Read the job description carefully so you understand the duties and whether the role fits the Skilled Worker or Health and Care route — and whether it maps to one of the closed care worker codes above.

 Do not rely only on a sponsor licence.
 A licensed employer may sponsor some roles but not others, and the specific vacancy must still meet the relevant requirements.